opendocsg/slw-judgments-backfill/2007_SGHC_107/report.md

 11     In Singapore, we have one general provision dealing with setting aside for irregularity under O

 2       r 2, and other specific provisions for various particular circumstances such as O 13 r 8, O 19 r 9 and O 42 r 11.
 With the greatest respect, I do not think that Lord Diplock’s principle is what the local courts have in mind when they speak of setting aside an irregular judgment _ex debito justitiae_.
 It appears to me that the “right” to set aside the irregular judgment is seen by the local courts as being exercised _through_ the existing Rules rather than in spite of them.
-For instance, in _TR Networks Ltd and Others v Elixir Health Holdings Pte Ltd and Others_ [2005] SGHC 106, Tay Yong Kwang J first invoked O 19 r 9 (granting the Court the power to set aside an irregular judgment in default of pleadings) before continuing at [26]:
+For instance, in _TR Networks Ltd and Others v Elixir Health Holdings Pte Ltd and Others_ <span class="citation">[2005] SGHC 106</span>, Tay Yong Kwang J first invoked O 19 r 9 (granting the Court the power to set aside an irregular judgment in default of pleadings) before continuing at [26]:

  If a default judgment is found to be irregular and incapable of being corrected by varying it by amending any documents, the defendant may have it set aside as a matter of right. [emphasis added]